Post Banner Image

 October 24, 2025

-When you book a plane ticket, likely the last thing you expect is that the airline will go bust.
-But sometimes, that’s precisely what happens, as stranded customers of Icelandic airline Play discovered in September 2025.
+When you book a plane ticket, likely the last thing you expect is that the airline will go out of business.
+But sometimes, that’s precisely what happens, as stranded customers of ultra-low-cost carrier Spirit Airlines recently discovered.
 Unless you keep up with business news, it may come as a shock to find out that the airline you chose was even having financial difficulties, let alone about to enter liquidation.
-According to the Iceland Review, in Play’s case, even the prime minister of Iceland was blindsided by the sudden turn of events.
 So, what can you do to protect yourself in the event of airline bankruptcy?
-Here are a few helpful strategies to keep in mind before and during your trip.
+And what happens if you’ve already booked tickets on an airline, like Spirit, that ceases operations?
+Here are a few helpful strategies to keep in mind.

 Chapter 11 vs. Chapter 7